FOSDEM/infrastructure/ansible-2017/README.md

 Please note that the `ansible.cfg` file disables host key checks.
 This should be a temporary measure and should be re-enabled.

+## Private files

+Some files, such as the private keys for our certificates and the firmware for the BlackMagic H.264 encoders live in a separate private repository.
+You need these to deploy some of the roles.
+Use the `update-private-files.sh` script to fetch them for you.

 ## Video boxes

 Our video boxes run Bananian Linux for the time being.
 The idea is to switch to